upspin/upspin/doc/security.md

 as might be associated with devices such as cameras.

-Finally, while the backup properties of Upspin improve on most people's file systems today, a malicious or buggy directory or storage server can certainly wreak havoc through deletion.
+Finally, while the backup properties of Upspin improve on most people's file systems today, a bad directory or storage server can certainly wreak havoc through deletion.

 Writing a file to a storage server reveals the creation time and the file size,